Customer retention

 1. Partner up with other businesses

 • Find other places that serve the same clientele.
-Make a list of retail establishments, lifestyle brands and charitable or business organizations your ideal client might support.
+Make a list of retail establishments, lifestyle brands and charitable or business organisations your ideal client might support.
 Approach that business about creating a partnership.

 • Come up with what you would offer their existing clientele.
-For example, if you run a sports bar, maybe partner with an outdoors or camping store to add some coupons for free appetizers to your place with a purchase.
+For example, if you run a sports bar, maybe partner with an outdoors or camping store to add some coupons for free appetisers to your place with a purchase.
 If you are a personal trainer, partner with a local designer’s boutique to offer a free training session with the purchase of a certain fashion item.
 Design the marketing and create the physical paperwork that must be used by customers to take advantage of the deal.

 And don’t stop there.
 When you do attract customers from your partnership, you’ll need a way to convert that customer on their visit.
 For this, you could try punch cards, membership discount cards, or coupons for a second repeat visit.